NHD-group/Healthy-Life/README.md

 ## License

-Copyright [2016] [NHD-group: Team 6 - Sy Nguyen, Quang Hieu, Nguyen Duy]
+Copyright [2016] [NHD-group: Team 6 - Si Nguyen, Quang Hieu, Nguyen Duy]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.